fangbalm/fangbalm/README.md

 ----
 - **Pronouns:** He/Him ✨
-- I'm a Flatiron School Graduate with a background in Computer Science, Design, and Sociology.
+- I have a background in Computer Science, Design, and Sociology.
 I've got a huge passion for game design and inclusivity!
 - 🌱 I’m currently learning Unity 2D Engine!
 Expect some fun projects with this coming soon.
 ### Fun facts ⚡
   - Detroit native ~